 Eyelid Surgery is a procedure that removes excess baggy skin to give a more youthful and rejuvenated appearance.
 Many patients choose blepharoplasty because the procedure can really wake up a tired face and create a brighter, happier expression by reducing droopy or hooded eyelids and eliminating bags under the eyes, you can achieve a much younger, fresher appearance.

-We have treated around 250 patients for Blepharoplasty , and also have extensive skills over other pure cosmetic clinics In that we also do reconstruction surgery due to trauma or cancer resection.
+We have treated over 3250 patients for Blepharoplasty , and also have extensive skills over other pure cosmetic clinics In that we also do reconstruction surgery due to trauma or cancer resection.
 This includes reconstruction after cancer resection, aesthetic blepharoplasty and lid ptosis.
 Rest assured, you are in the best hands.

 We are world-renowned in cosmetic and eye surgery, our focus is simply on you and the service we provide you.
 We back what we say by offering all our work with lifetime support and five years of free aftercare.

 Our services, care and performance remain unrivalled, so book an appointment with our lead Plastic Surgeon to further your understanding of your procedure and begin the journey towards a successful surgery.

 This procedure is also known as Upper Blepharoplasty.
 This is an effective treatment to correct sagging or drooping eyelids.
 Other concerns for patients considering upper eyelid surgery are:

 While most eyelid surgery candidates are older than 35, those who have inherited droopy eyelids sometimes undergo the procedure at an earlier age.
 The best way to determine whether you are a good candidate for eyelid surgery is to meet with a qualified plastic surgeon for a consultation.
 Patients should be in good physical and mental health.